Please note: a valid prescription is required for all prescription medication.

 Storage and Travel Basics

-Store tablets at room temperature in a dry place, away from excessive heat and moisture.
-Keep the bottle tightly closed and out of reach of children and pets.
-Do not use tablets that are damaged or beyond the labeled expiration date.
+Store tablets at room temperature in a dry place, away from excess heat and moisture.
+Keep the bottle tightly closed, and leave tablets in their original container until needed.
+As with most prescription medicines, store out of reach of children and pets, and do not use tablets past the labeled expiration date.

 Side Effects and Safety